 Battery Booster is a popular battery saving app (Does not require root) it gives you full control and tuning of your battery, it tells you what is draining your battery and how to fix it.
 This is the most accurate and interactive design Battery Saving app.

 We have found these solutions for Android battery drain to work on almost all Android phone including, LG G3, LG G4, HTC One, HTC One M7, HTC One M8, HTC One M9, Samsung Galaxy S3 / s2, Samsung Galaxy S4, Samsung Galaxy S5, Samsung Galaxy S6, S6 Edge and the most recent Samsung Galaxy S7 and S7 Edge.
-You can try these solutions if you own one of Nexus devices, such as Nexus 5, Nexus 6 and Nexus 7.
+You can try these solutions if you own one of the Nexus devices, such as Nexus 5, Nexus 6 and Nexus 7.
 They are also effective for the devices from Samsung Galaxy Note Series, including Samsung Galaxy Note 4 and Samsung Galaxy Note 5.
 You will find these solutions helpful and simple to follow.
 Our goal is to help you make your phone work without having to take it to a professional., if you are still unable to fix the battery drain problem of your phone, you may want to consider taking the phone to a repair shop.